Michael Keaton biography

 Date of Birth: September 5, 1951

-more then just living the average life of an east coast kid.
+more than just living the average life of an East Coast kid.

 cast of great actors such as Mary Tyler Moore and Swoozie Kurtz on Mary's self titled

-variety show.
-In the late seventies Keaton and Jim Belushi starred on Working Stiffs;
+In the late seventies Michael and Jim Belushi starred on Working Stiffs;

 successes and could have ended a career that was just beginning, but in 1988,

-Then it was back to the funny farm for The Dream Team in which Keaton played an escaped mental patient with a history of violence, who also claimed to have
+Then it was back to the funny farm for The Dream Team, in which Michael played an escaped mental patient with a history of violence, who also claimed to have

 built the World Trade Center and raced in the Indy.